 Donkeys have a really special place in my heart and life!

 They have a place here because they provided protection for my farm where livestock guardian dogs failed me.
 Jennet donkeys provided me with healing milk that turned my health around and ultimately donkeys lead me to being in the best shape of my life.
-They are my ultimate therapy and stress relief management.
+They are my best therapy and stress relief management.
 All good things!
 So, of course, they will always be in my heart and hopefully my life!

 There are many other reasons donkeys can enhance and benefit your life which you can read about here in this post if you like What Are Donkeys Used For?